GoogleChrome/web.dev/src/site/content/en/fast/native-lazy-loading/index.md

 </figure>

 Starting with Chrome 76, you'll be able to use the new `loading` attribute to lazy-load resources without the need to write custom lazy-loading code or use a separate JavaScript library.
 Let's dive into the details.

 ## Browser compatibility

-At the time of this update (April 2020) native lazy-loading is supported in Chromium-based browsers and Firefox.
+At the time of this update, native lazy-loading is supported in Chromium-based browsers and Firefox.

 See the `loading` field of MDN's